 We have different areas in our business that historically attract a higher proportion of females or males and we need to address this more pro-actively.
 We will focus on creating the right culture to encourage females to apply for senior management roles by:

 - Reviewing our recruitment and selection processes to understand why we are not attractive to female senior leaders, and then action those points.

 - Pro-actively striving for a 70% internal promotion rate for managers.

-- Having a more balanced male to female ratio on our internal management development programmes which will then feed into the metric for internal promotions.
+- Having a balanced male to female ratio in our internal management development programmes which will then feed into the metric for internal promotions.